ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : the queried Boolean value of the Selection Property `reliability` ({{prop-reliable}})

-When true, this property specifies that a Message should be sent in such a way that the transport protocol ensures all data is received on the other side without corruption.
+If `true`, this property specifies that a Message should be sent in such a way that the transport protocol ensures all data is received on the other side without corruption.
 Changing the `msgReliable` property on Messages is only possible for Connections that were established enabling the Selection Property `perMsgReliability`.